blockapps/azure-getting-started/README.md

 *This individual STRATO instance (private blockchain node, self-contained and sufficient for prototyping and light POC's) also provides a RESTful web API on the HTTP port for querying your private blockchain and compiling and uploading contracts.*

 ## Azure Offer VM Creation

-- On the VM creation screen, make sure the user-name is "strato" since the startup script is packaged for that user in the image.
+On the VM creation screen, make sure the user-name is "strato" since the startup script is packaged for that user in the image.
 ![VM-Create](azure-offer-vm-create.png?raw=true "VM")

+## Run on VM

-## Steps to run STRATO services on the VM created from Azure Marketplace STRATO LTS (single-node) offer
+**Steps to run STRATO services on the VM created from Azure Marketplace STRATO LTS (single-node) offer:**

 *All the setup is already done for you in the packaged VM, just run the startup script to launch the platform services.*